Lost & Found

 Place an ad in your local newspaper

-Go online and post a flyer to these sites:
+Go online and post a photo and your contact information to these sites:

 The first step toward finding your lost pet is understanding how they are acting, often much differently than their usual, indoor behaviors.

-All pets that are picked up by the Harford County Division of Animal Control are brought to the Humane Society of Harford County (HSHC).
+All pets that are picked up by the Harford County Sheriff’s Office Animal Control Unit are brought to the Humane Society of Harford County (HSHC).
 We are the only public shelter in Harford County and we accept stray animals from the public as well as from Animal Control.

 We maintain an extensive file of lost reports.
 We highly recommend that if your pet is lost, you file a lost report with HSHC, complete with a picture and detailed description.
 You should also check back with HSHC in person every couple of days as descriptions can be misrepresenting and many pets are especially difficult to match up to lost reports.